mcellis1/module-01-project/README.md

 ## Credits

-This code was pulled entirely from user https://github.com/Georgeyoo and modified to meet the standards assigned by Vanderilt University instructors for the purpose of testing knowledge and skills acquired in the first week of coding bootcamp.
+This code was pulled entirely from user https://github.com/Georgeyoo from the repository https://github.com/coding-boot-camp/urban-octo-telegramhttps://github.com/coding-boot-camp/urban-octo-telegram and modified to meet the standards assigned by Vanderilt University instructors for the purpose of testing knowledge and skills acquired in the first week of coding bootcamp.

 ## License